 12. Feel your bag

-If you enter a crowded bus then take of your bag and put it in front of you, so you could see everyone who is touching it.
+If you enter a crowded bus then take off your bag and put it in front of you so you could see everyone who is touching it.
 If you enter a market and you have a handbag then put your hand on your bag while walking and admiring the place.
 Also, take your bag with you to the bathroom every time.
 If you stop to buy something and your attention is away then put your bag between your body and the counter instead of beside you or between your legs.
 Your bag now is your body part, you can’t leave it anywhere.

 13. Don’t be too tired or drunk

 You can’t allow yourself to drink too much, you have to know your limits.
 Additionally, always keep an eye on your drink even water.
-If you feel dizzy, search for a help, ask a bartender to help you or go to a woman toilet and search for a lady there who can help you.
+If you feel dizzy, search for help, ask a bartender to help you or go to a woman toilet and search for a lady there who can help you.

 If you can’t help it and you feel that you are falling asleep then hug your bag or use it as a pillow.
 Exhaustion can compromise your judgment.
 Being alert is important.
 Always be aware of who is with you, where the exits are and where is your hotel.

 14. Snap a picture of license plate before you get in the car